fishcus/KAP-manual/en/model/segment_manage.en.md

 ![build cube](images/cube_segment_manage/build_segment_en.png)

-On Segment page, users can excuate following actions:
+On Segment page, users can execute the following actions:

-- refresh (rebuild the segment)
+- Refresh (Rebuild the segment)
-- merge (merge several segments into one
-- even if they are discontinous)
+- Merge (Merge several segments into one even if they are discontinuous)

-delete.
+- Delete

-> Tips: clicking an ID of a segment being built, refreshed or merged may lead you to the jobs associated on the Monitor page.
+> Tips: by clicking an ID of a segment that is being built, refreshed or merged, may lead you to the jobs associated in the Monitor page.